ナム

 Early Famitsu 64+ preview differences

-The Famitsu 64+ January 2000 special as shared by sotono is notable for having very early versions of Bastet, Cait Sith, Nekomata and Quicksilver along with early digital art of these demons.
+The Famitsu 64+ January 2000 special as shared by Sotono is notable for having very early versions of Bastet, Cait Sith, Nekomata and Quicksilver along with early digital art of these demons.
 Many of these designs did not appear in the final game, and appear to have been done by another artist entirely.

 An early Famitsu 64+ preview of Devil Children with artwork and in game sprites for Bastet, Cait Sith, Nekomata and Quicksilver, not seen in the final game.
 Source: Sotono Michi